 Chicken Souvlaki

-Once the flavorful chicken is grilled, it also adapts a smoky flavor that’s pretty irresistible.
-While you can eat it right off of the skewer, it’s traditional (and delicious) to serve it on some warm pita bread with fresh tomatoes, red onions, and as much tzatziki sauce as your heart desires.
+- While you can eat it right off of the skewer, it’s traditional (and delicious) to serve it on a warm pita bread with fresh tomatoes, red onions, and as much tzatziki sauce as your heart desires.

 How to Make Chicken Souvlaki